regentmarkets-repo-archive/binary-next-gen/app/elements/README.md

 > The elements are used by `../components` or by other elements.

 An element doesn't do any data fetching and expects data pass via `props`.
-It represents a low-level reuseable component that can be used by different components.
+It represents a low-level reusable component that can be used by different components.
 An element don't have state.
 A element expects low-level data.

 An element bring its own styles.
 Optionally it can take class names to override styling (theming).